Programming – BCVS Scientific Sessions 2025

 Secondary Structures that Regulate mRNA Translation Provide Insights for ASO-mediated Modulation of Cardiac Hypertrophy

-Peng Yao, PhD, University of Rochester
+Peng Yao, PhD, University of Rochester, USA

 8:40-9:00